“Hip Hop is the triumph of personal expression

-The StreetWise and The 5 Schools of Hip Hop program uses the five elements of Hip Hop to inspire children to be self-learners through the power of their own creativity.
+StreetWise: The 5 Schools of Hip Hop is a program that uses five elements of Hip Hop to inspire children to be self-learners through the power of their own creativity.

-It recognizes Hip Hop as five distinct and powerful forms of artistic self-expression: DJing (instrumental music), Beat Boxing (vocal percussion/music), Rapping (poetry), Graffiti (visual arts), and Break Dancing (dance).
-The program takes advantage of Hip Hop's popularity and familiarity to capture students' imaginations and engage them in deep and meaningful learning.
+It starts with the history; kids learn how past generations innovated an astounding Hip Hop culture against all odds.
+It recognizes Hip Hop as five distinct and powerful forms of artistic self-expression: DJing (instrumental music), Beat Boxing (vocal percussion/music), Rapping (poetry), Graffiti (visual arts), and Break Dancing/B-Boying/B-Girling (dance).
+The program takes advantage of Hip Hop's popularity and familiarity to capture students' imaginations and engage them in a deep and meaningful learning experience.

-The program identifies the five schools to engage participants in careful consideration of where, when, why, and how they learn in their everyday lives.
+The program identifies five schools to absorb participants in carefully considering where, when, why, and how they learn in their everyday lives.
 It expands their understanding of who their teachers are in all aspects of life.
-Most importantly, the program makes each participant aware of the crucial role that he or she plays in educating himself or herself.
+Most importantly, the program makes each participant aware of their crucial role in educating themselves.

 The 5 Schools in the program are:

 The program revolves around the production of the plays, The Playground Peace Conference (grades 5-8) and The Neighborhood Peace Conference (grades 9-12).
-Using the five elements of Hip Hop for everything from sets to songs, the plays are written, choreographed, and performed by students as original, one of a kind productions.
+Using the five elements of Hip Hop for everything from sets to songs, the plays are written, choreographed, and performed by students as original, one-of-a-kind productions.
+The Playground Peace Conference (grades 5-8) provides more structure for the development of the theme by offering a potential storyline and source material.
+The Neighborhood Peace Conference (grades 9-12) is a more open format that allows participants to develop the theme of their play based on their experiences at home, in school, and in their community.
 Participants work as individuals, in small groups, and in one large group as part of their production company.
-The “play” in educational terms, is a collaborative learning/project-based learning lesson.
+The plays are in-depth project-based learning lessons.